• Skip to primary navigation

 What's So Special About Collard Greens?

 Collard greens are a classic Southern side dish, perfect for everything from pulled pork to fried catfish.
-Down South, they are cooked until they fall apart and flavored with a hint of smoked pork.
+Southern greens are cooked until they fall apart and flavored with a hint of smoked pork.
 Simmered low and slow while the barbecue is smoking, and served with black-eyed peas, they're the perfect lazy side dish.
+(They're also a great side dish right next to Pressure Cooker Mac and Cheese.)

 Ingredients